 For more information and illustration, please refer to the detailed product description below.

 Gyokuro Tokiwa is a fully shaded tea (Gyokuro = fully shaded) harvested during the main picking season in May.
 Home of this tea is Japan’s second largest tea cultivation region, the area around Kagoshima, capital of the prefecture with the same name, on the island Kyshu on the most southern tip of Japan.

-The name “Tokiwa” derives its name on the one hand from the old Japanese word for the evergreen color of nature.
-On the other hand, it points to Japanese painting artist Tokiwa Mitusnaga, who lived and worked in the late Heian period, at the same time when the Buddhist monk and Zen scholar Eisan brought the first tea seeds from China to Japan to cultivate them there and lay the foundations for the Japanese tea culture.
-Thanks to the vicinity of the tea gardens to the still active volcano “Sakurajima”, our Gyokuro Tokiwa crops in particularly rich soils.
+The name “Tokiwa” on the one hand comes from the old Japanese word for the evergreen color of nature.
+On the other hand, it points to Japanese painting artist Tokiwa Mitusnaga, who lived and worked in the late Heian period.
+This also was the time, when the Buddhist monk Eisan brought the first tea seeds from China to Japan.
+It was the cultivation of these seeds that laid the foundations for the Japanese tea culture.
+Thanks to the tea gardens’ vicinity to the still active volcano “Sakurajima”, Gyokuro Tokiwa crops in particularly rich soils.
 Another beneficial factor for the enrichment with taste, aroma and other active substances in the leaves of the tea plant is the Kagoshima region’s mild climate, which is like tailor-made for tea cultivation.

 with an infusion period fo 2 minutes for a first infusion and approximately equally long follow-up steeps, Gyokuro Tokiwa will produce 2-3 highly delicious infusions.
 With higher dosages, the infusion period should be shortened accordingly and more infusions are possible.